 2009 has been an extremely remarkable year for me.
 It was not a great start in the first two months.
 I was still broke and depressed.

 There was an emotional breakdown during the end of 2008 and it passed on to the following year.
-Since my mental illness prolonged, my GP prescribed me medication.
-The very first day I started taking the pill, it was very hard to accept the fact that my brain’s chemical had been dependent on it and my body had adjusted to its side effects, at least, for a while.
+Since my mental illness was prolonged, my GP prescribed me medication.
+The very first day I started taking the pill, it was tough to accept the fact that my brain’s chemicals had been dependent on it and my body had adjusted to its side effects, at least, for a while.

-The two High Distinctions from those pieces were the reward from the hard works.
-But the class I found the most useful was created impromptu to help the Master student preparing the Major Project in the following semester.
-The very first session was when I came across an idea of a short film about depression I had a vision from a dream early in the year.
+The two High Distinctions from those pieces were the rewards of the hard work.
+However, the class I found the most useful was created impromptu to help the Master’s student prepare for the Major Project in the following semester.
+The very first session was when I came across an idea for a short film about depression I had a vision from a dream early in the year.

 Nevertheless, it paid off with the work I envisioned including excellent comments from many people, a grade as Distinction, and Computers Now for Best Video Award from COFA Annual 09.
 Most of all, I found myself again.